ramytarchichy/z80-puc/README.md

 as well as increased retro-cool factor.
 Despite its retro feel, all of its parts are still readily available and in production as of writing this.

-The goal is to have a Z80 "module" than can be quickly modified and then added to a project instead of having to design and order a custom PCB every time.
+The goal is to have a Z80 "module" that can be quickly modified and then added to a project instead of having to design and order a custom PCB every time.
 Kind of like using a Raspberry Pi instead of designing your own ARM-based computer for every project.